GiuseppeSoriano/SEAI_Project/Report/Documentation.md

 * **Crowding distance diversity:** It uses a **crowding distance** metric to maintain solution diversity along the Pareto front, eliminating the need for a sharing parameter.
 * **Simple parameter set:** NSGA-II does not introduce new parameters beyond the standard genetic algorithm ones (population size, crossover/mutation rates, etc.), making it easy to implement and tune.

 **Pareto Ranking (Non-dominated Sorting):** In NSGA-II, the population is sorted into layers (Front 1, Front 2, etc.) based on dominance.
 Front 1 consists of all **non-dominated** individuals (Pareto-optimal within the population).
-Front 2 contains individuals that are dominated by exactly one individual in Front 1, and so on.
+Front 2 contains individuals that are dominated only byz individuals in Front 1, and so on.
 Each solution is assigned a rank (1 for the first front, 2 for the second, etc.).
 This ranking guides selection: lower-rank (better) fronts are prioritized for survival.

 **Crowding Distance:** Within each Pareto front, NSGA-II computes a crowding distance for each solution to estimate how isolated it is from its neighbors in objective space.
 This promotes a spread-out Pareto front.
 The crowding distance for a solution is the sum of normalized objective function differences between its nearest neighbors on that front.
 For example, if solutions in a given front are sorted by objective $m$, the crowding distance $d_i$ for solution $i$ can be calculated as: